halfhillcapital/yaefinance/README.md

-# MediaWiki Search MCP Server
+# yaefinance
-Provides tools to search MediaWiki sites and retrieve page content in Markdown format.
+Provides tools to provide real-time finance and trading data.